After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it before?”

 You can also use a palette knife to create an interesting texture – this is how I create my painting.

-You can apply thick layers with sharp movements, you can scrap with palette knife or you can create an even and smooth surface.
+You can apply thick layers with sharp movements, create gentle flower petals, paint landscapes and portraits or you can scrap with a palette knife or you can create an even and smooth surface.
 Experiment!

-If you use water, try to avoid tap water and use distiled water instead.
+If you use water, try to avoid tap water and use distilled water instead.

 I need to mention, that there is one way to use more water – it is when you want to create a wash – adding water to the color we create a semi-transparent layer of this color and it can be a background.